nomusamtshali/NOMMTS365_BCL2401_GroupC_NomusaMtshali_CDV01/README.md

      - Front-end developers often create interactive user interfaces and I'll enjoy this because I'll be learning and adapting to new tools and techniques.

      Values:

+     - These roles require you to work in groups most of the time, network and socialize with different kinds of individuals.
+This promotes teamwork in the work environment.

    - Identify any gaps or areas for further exploration.